edenchiang/PlayWithModules/README.md

 	...
 	```
-3. The debouncing ([What is debouncing?](https://www.techtarget.com/whatis/definition/debouncing#:~:text=Debouncing%20is%20removing%20unwanted%20input,hardware%20switches%2C%20programs%20and%20websites.)) with the resistor is required for making the button work properly because it can provide stable voltage status as the button is pressing.
-Otherwise the signal (voltage) will be in floating status and you will never know whether the button is pressed or not by the signal.
+3. The debouncing ([What is debouncing?](https://www.techtarget.com/whatis/definition/debouncing#:~:text=Debouncing%20is%20removing%20unwanted%20input,hardware%20switches%2C%20programs%20and%20websites.)) with the resistor is necessary for removing unwanted input noise from buttons, switches and other inputs.
+Otherwise the signal (voltage) will be unstable and you will never know whether the button is pressed or not by the signal.